chrisbrasington/ruby-music-theory/README.md

 - individual notes and chords (multiple notes) stored to notes buffer
 - display letters of recording

-#To-do
+###To-do

+- latin names of scale modes
 - storing of chord progressions
-- circle of fifths voodoo
-- transposition of chords
+- figuring out which scales chords/triads fit into
-- output to midi
+- more output to midi
-- (possible) scale detection
 - other music theory magic